SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---

 ### 1.5 Runtime Resources
-Runtime resources refers to *models*, *configs*, *cloud-api credentials* etc. These resources can be freely organized by submitters, as long as they are **inside model-image**.  **SBI** code is responsible and is supposed to know how to locate them using relative path.
+Runtime resources refers to *model files*, *configs*, *cloud-api credentials* etc. These resources can be freely organized by submitters, as long as they are **inside model-image**, but we strongly suggest that submitter put all runtime resources into `<model-image>/assets` directory.  **SBI** code is responsible and is supposed to know how to locate them using relative path.

 For example:
 ```